ExtrieveTechnologies/QuickCapture_Android/README.md

 Download
 --------
-You can use this SDK in project simply by using Gradle :
+You can use this SDK in any android project's simply by using Gradle :

 ```gradle
 //Add expack central repo in settings.gradle